 6 – Beware of the “Tier Groups”

 Beware that some parks have limitations on what selections can be made.
-For instance, at Hollywood Studios, you cannot select Toy Story Mania and Rock ‘n’ Roller Coaster.
+For instance, at Hollywood Studios, you cannot select Toy Story Mania and Slinky Dog Dasy.
 You can only pick one since they are in the same group.
-Here are the current groups at the Hollywood Studios and Epcot.
-There are no grouping restrictions at Animal Kingdom or Magic Kingdom.
+Here are the current groups at the Animal Kingdom, Hollywood Studios and Epcot.
+There is no grouping restrictions at Magic Kingdom.

 Group 1 (pick one from this group): Frozen Ever After, IlluminNations: Reflections of Earth, Soarin’, Test Track